reddyraja86/System-Design/SystemDesignTemplate.md

 ## Consistency vs Avaialbaility

-- **As per CAP thorem :** Incase of network partiotion you can have Availability or Consistency
+- **As per CAP thorem :** In case of network partiotion you can have Availability or Consistency
 - **Tradeoffs :** In order to achieve a higher degree of consistency, a write operation should be successful once all the replica successfully process writes.This increases the latency and the systems are not highly avaialable.

   - **To Achieve both consistency and avialability :** we can have read and write quorum ,in which we need to write 2 out of 3 nodes and same should be followed for read operations.This is a tradeoff.